sairachanacan/microgroove-challenge/README.md

 - Layout stays centered and responsive.
 - Pressing Enter submits the form.
 - Buttons show focus states for accessibility.
-- Loader is visible but not obstructive.
+- Loader is visible when the API is in-progress.
+- In the mobile view (less than 768px) layout with one column should be shown.
+- In the tablet and above layout with two column should be shown.